Here’s a bone of contention I’ve been meaning to address for many years. This is very long and confusing, so, I’ll get straight to the point…

 - Paperback Writer – now available in the UK two times within seven months.

 - Eleanor Rigby – now available in the UK three times within four months (!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!).

 - I Want To Hold Your Hand – now available in the UK three times in three years.

 Did you get all that?

 Side Note: On October 10, 1965, Capitol released “Misery” “and “There’s A Place” as part of their green label “Starline” series.
-These six reissue records, with all but one song in stupid fold-down monophonic mixes, remained in print for two months (silliness).
+These six reissue Beatles 45’s, with all but one song in stupid fold-down monophonic mixes, remained in print for two months (that’s just stupid).
 In 1971, “Misery” reared it’s cute little face again when it was reissued by Capitol’s Jacksonville, Illinois record plant……on my favorite “target label”.
 That didn’t stay in print for long either.
 So, to be fair- for a while- those two songs were nowhere to be found in the USA.

-Side note again: In 1971-72, when this cash-cow LP was finally issued in Germany, it featured “Ticket To Ride” with a ridiculous edit of the 12-string Rickenbacker intro riff as well as a terrible, Odeon/Apple created fake-stereo mix of “We Can Work It Out”.
+Side note again: In 1971-72, when the cash-cow, “Oldies But Goldies” LP was finally issued in Germany, it featured “Ticket To Ride” with a ridiculous edit of the 12-string Rickenbacker intro riff as well as a terrible, Odeon/Apple created fake-stereo mix of “We Can Work It Out”.
+Again, no one complains.
 Why?!